Alan4247748/friendly-potato/docs/case studys/intro.md

 # The Problem

 The Diplomatic sales team at Volvo wanted to generate more leads.
-We rolled out a series of websites using modular design components.
+We rolled out a series of websites and ad campaigns.

 ![Volvo Prop](/img/Volvo3.png)